IllusionMods/KoikatsuTranslation/README.md

 http://www.romajidesu.com/

 ## How-to
 When you have translations to submit [fork the repository](https://help.github.com/articles/fork-a-repo/).
 Upload your changes to your fork and then [submit a pull request](https://help.github.com/articles/about-pull-requests/).
 Your pull request will be reviewed and accepted after a quality check.
 Again, no raw machine translations will be accepted.
+Proper capitalization, punctuation, and spelling is a must.

 Every translation.txt file has the raw Japanese text that needs translations.
 Each one starts commented out (// at the begining) to avoid DynamicTranslationLoader errors.
 For your text to display correctly in game, put the translation on the right side of the equal sign and remove the // at the start of the line.
 Do not edit the Japanese text or the translation will not work.